oat9002/auto-compound/README.md

 # auto-compound

--   ~~Query and Auto compound following cron for cake-cake pool~~ CakePool is migrated to MasterChefV2, no manual compound.
-Currently, it checks CAKE earning from last action.
+- Query and Auto compound following cron for VE Cake
 - Notify with Line Notify or Telegram

 ## Development in local